 Ongoing performance monitoring and evaluation will provide feedback to the Foundation, DFO and interested parties on the extent to which anticipated outcomes are being achieved.
 The Audit and Evaluation Strategy is a vehicle for ensuring that information is reported at key intervals to those who require it for decision-making, communication or information sharing.

-Key elements of reporting for the Atlantic Salmon Conservation Foundation Grant include activities, reports, timing and who is responsible as shown in the following table.
+Key elements of reporting for the Foundation for Conservation of Atlantic Salmon Grant include activities, reports, timing and who is responsible as shown in the following table.